Not sure what the latest automation acronym means?

 Afterall organizations need to know what the bots are doing when they turn down the lights at the end of the day.
 What’s more, Enterprise RPA has the ecosystem and development structure around it so that it can maintain, reuse and develop automations in a simple, repeatable and reliable manner.
 In this way, the ‘robots’ or in more advanced AI versions, digital workers, can meet every process perfectly.

-Intelligent Automation (IA)
+What is Intelligent Automation?
+(IA)

 It takes the ‘doing’ from RPA and combines it with ‘learning’ from ML and ‘thinking’ from AI to allow the expansion of automation capabilities and possibilities.